germanoeich/nirn-proxy/README.md

 - Highly available, horizontally scalable
 - Transparent ratelimit handling, per-route and global
-- Multi-bot support with automatic detection for elevated REST limits (big bot sharding)
 - Works with any API version (Also supports using two or more versions for the same bot)
 - Small resource footprint
 - Works with webhooks
 - Works with Bearer tokens
+- Supports an unlimited number of clients (Bots and Bearer)
 - Prometheus metrics exported out of the box
 - No hardcoded routes, therefore no need of updates for new routes introduced by Discord

 ### Usage
 Binaries can be found [here](https://github.com/germanoeich/nirn-proxy/releases).
 Docker images can be found [here](https://github.com/germanoeich/nirn-proxy/pkgs/container/nirn-proxy)

 The proxy sits between the client and discord.
-Essentially, instead of pointing to discord.com, you point to whatever IP and port the proxy is running on, so discord.com/api/v9/gateway becomes 10.0.0.1:8080/api/v9/gateway.
+Instead of pointing to discord.com, you point to whatever IP and port the proxy is running on, so discord.com/api/v9/gateway becomes 10.0.0.1:8080/api/v9/gateway.
 This can be achieved in many ways, some suggestions are host remapping on the OS level, DNS overrides or changes to the library code.
 Please note that the proxy currently does not support SSL.

 Configuration options are